jl-07/prompt-engineering-mastery/README.md

 Explore the technical depth of each prompt, understanding the challenge, the applied engineering strategy, and the results achieved.

-1.  🚀 **DEFINITIVE PROMPT MASTER - INTEGRATED APPLICATION AND ANALYSIS SYSTEM v6.0**
+1.  🚀 **ULTIMATE PROMPT MASTER - INTEGRATED APPLICATION AND ANALYSIS SYSTEM v6.0**

     * **The Challenge:** To create a robust AI-powered system for scientifically analyzing job vacancies, optimizing resumes for ATS, generating personalized cover letters, and strategizing job applications and networking, while mitigating scam risks.
     * **Prompt Example:**